Page contents

 How can birth be traumatic?

-The infants head (occiput) plays a significant role in opening the birth canal.
-The normal pressures of birth cause the cranial bones to fold over one another.
-The membranes (meninges) and fluid (CSF) surrounding the brain act as a bouyant shock absorber.
-The nervous system, always attempting to maintain stability under duress, organizes around these forces.
-These protective mechanisms allow for maximum brain capacity and minimize brain trauma.
+The infant’s head, or occiput, plays a critical role in opening the birth canal.
+The normal pressures of birth cause the cranial bones to overlap.
+The surrounding membranes (meninges) and cerebrospinal fluid (CSF) act as a buoyant shock absorber, protecting the brain.
+The nervous system, always working to maintain stability under duress, organizes around these forces.
+These protective mechanisms maximize brain function while minimizing brain trauma during birth.

 Next section